Ronnyjohan3121/Problem-Set-3-Making-Money-with-ML---Group-7/README.md

 Pi = f(ci1,ci2,...,cin)

 An important recommendation to solve the workshop is to take into account the instructions https://github.com/ignaciomsarmiento/PS_Repo.git that will help us structure a suitable workshop on GitHub

+A recommendation in R scripts is to make the necessary order and form comments.
+Something even more important is to see and verify the replicability of the code, at this point we must confirm the computer resources, the speed it takes to run the models will depend on the characteristics of the equipment used

 # Some general reminders: